-Risk related to automobile programs
+Risk related to automotive programs

-The automotive business depends on a wide range of factors, some of which are regional in nature, such as economic activity, carmaker production strategy, consumer access to credit and the regulatory environment.
-Moreover, each automobile program is unique (brand, design, launch date, possibility a model will not be renewed, etc.).
-As a result, investment in a given program faces specific risk that can affect the Company's sales performance.
+Each automotive program has risks which could reduce its profitability from that initially expected.
+The risk in particular affects programs incorporating innovations, which could necessitate higher levels of investment and/or expenses by Compagnie Plastic Omnium than initially forecast, in order to reach the level of quality required.
+In addition, each automotive program is subject to risks in terms of manufacturing volumes, which depend on a wide range of factors, some of which are regional in nature, such as economic activity, carmaker production strategy, consumer access to credit and the regulatory environment, but also on factors specific to each vehicle, such as the attractiveness of its design.

 Compagnie Plastic Omnium's commitment to diversifying its businesses and increasing the number of automotive programs represents a key component of its strategic vision that significantly reduces exposure to geographic and other risks.

-The Automotive Division has continued to diversify its exposure to global automobile production markets.
-In particular, Western Europe only accounted for 39% of its activities in 2014.

 The Automotive Division has more than 30 customers in 40 countries, comprising nearly all of the world's major carmakers and serving different market segments and two distinct product families.
+This Division has continued to diversify its exposure to global automobile manufacturing markets with the launch of 102 new programs in production in 2014.
+In particular, Western Europe only accounted for 39% of Automotive revenue in 2014.